RaijmakersH/az900-labs/Instructions/Walkthroughs/08-Implement Azure Functions.md

 4. On the **HttpTrigger1** blade, in the **Developer** section, click **Code + Test**.

-5. On the **HttpTrigger1 \| Code + Test** blade, review the auto-generated code and note that the code is designed to run an HTTP request and log information.
+5. On the **Code + Test** blade, review the auto-generated code and note that the code is designed to run an HTTP request and log information.
 Also, notice the function returns a Hello message with a name.

     ![Screenshot of the function code.
 The Hello message is hightlighted.](../images/0704.png)